- 4 Bedrooms

 - Washing Machine

-About this Property"Sensational" just doesn't say enough.
+About this Property"Striking" just doesn't say enough.
 This home is sure to meet your holiday needs.
-All new furnishings all through the home.
+All new furnishings all over the home.
 All of the walls and trim have new paint, and new stucco on the outdoor.
 The dock and outdoor space have been done also.
 The pool has been refinished .

 The kitchen has granite counter tops and all new stainless steel appliances.
 While preparing your family meal you can adore each other's company with the open floor plan between the kitchen and den.
 There is a dinette for 4 in the kitchen.
 The den offers a wall mounted TV and a leather couch.

 There is a formal dining room with seating for 8.
-The family room is peaceful and calming with a sizable wall mounted TV for your to appreciate. this room looks out over the pool and lagoon.
+The family room is comfortable and peaceful with a sizable wall mounted TV for your to savor. this room looks out over the pool and lagoon.

 Tips to Save Money on your Rental